zyiology/FYP-public/modified_frcnn/readme.txt

-reading the Faster R-CNN paper beforehand would be good to better understand the modifications that are made conda environment can be recreated from frcnn_environment.yml images should be stored in 'data/combined/images/' annotations should be stored in 'data/'
+reading the Faster R-CNN paper beforehand would be good to better understand the modifications that are made conda environment can be recreated from frcnn_environment.yml images should be stored in 'data/combined/images/' (to use the sample train/val/test splits provided in data/, the images from mapillary and GSV_part1 should be pasted into that folder) annotations should be stored in 'data/'

 # SCRIPTS THAT ARE MEANT TO BE RUN